wdamron/arm/INSTRUCTIONS.md

 ## STSETB

+Atomic bit set on byte in memory, without return: an alias of LDSETB, LDSETAB, LDSETALB, LDSETLB.

 ```
 stsetb Wd, [Xn|SP]
 ```

 ## STSETH

+Atomic bit set on halfword in memory, without return: an alias of LDSETH, LDSETAH, LDSETALH, LDSETLH.

 ```
 stseth Wd, [Xn|SP]
 ```

 ## STSETL

+Atomic bit set on word or doubleword in memory, without return: an alias of LDSET, LDSETA, LDSETAL, LDSETL.

 ```
 stsetl Wd, [Xn|SP]